PMCC-BioinformaticsCore/janis/docs/references/workflow.rst

 You use workflows to represent a combination of steps!

-You will need to understand the :func:`Pipeline.Workflow.add_edge` method.
+You will need to understand the :func:`janis.Workflow.add_edge` method.

-A :class:`Pipeline.Workflow` is the class th
+A :class:`janis.Workflow` is the class th

-.. autoclass:: Pipeline.Workflow
+.. autoclass:: janis.Workflow
    :members: